 Using these CSP constraints, developers can encode ordering into the occurrence of epochs.
-Another key attribute of epoch ordering is the ability to introduce branching into the occurrence of epochs.
-For example, developers might have a single physical connector on a in-seat screen that they plan to use either to consume streaming video from a media server or connect to controls for managing the above seat lighting and vents, but not both.
+Another key attribute of epoch ordering is the ability to encode branching into the occurrence of epochs.
+For example, developers may know that they will develop one of two different sets of features, but not both.
+For example, developers might develop a mobile automobile diagnostic interface or a in-car LCD diagnostic panel, but not both.

-To encode branching constraints into feature model drift, developers can use the E_i^{start} variable to encode branching constraints.
-For example, if the changes described by the i{th} feature model drift are mutually exclusive with the changes in j{th} feature model drift, this constraint can be encoded as:
+To encode branching constraints into feature model drift, developers can use the $E_i^{start}$ variable to encode branching constraints.
+For example, if the changes described by the $i{th}$ feature model drift are mututally exclusive with the changes in $j{th}$ feature model drift, this constraint can be encoded as: